geneichinose/Practical_Assignment_5.1/README.md

 Independent Investigation

-Drivers accepted coffee house coupons in the morning 10AM and also in the afternoon 2PM.
-Drivers also accepted restaurant coupons for < $20 at 2PM and 6PM Drivers accepted mostly carry out for 7AM and 10PM early and late times.
+Drivers accepted coffee house coupons in the morning at 10AM and also in the afternoon at 2PM.
+Drivers also accepted restaurant coupons for < $20 at 2PM and 6PM.
+Drivers accepted mostly carry out at 7AM and 10PM which were the earliest and latest times.

 More number of drivers accepted coupons were the carry out and restaurant coupons for < $20 while the acceptance rates were similar to rejected rates for other coupons.
 See interesting comparison between income and coupon acceptance, low to middle income earners more likely to accept coupons